Arachni/arachni/README.md

 ###  Module Management

  - Very simple and easy to use module API providing access to multiple levels of complexity.
- - Helper audit methods.
+ - Helper audit methods:
     - For forms, links and cookies auditing.
+    - A wide range of injection strings/input combinations.
-    - Writing RFI, SQL injection, XSS etc mods is a matter of minutes if not seconds.
+    - Writing RFI, SQL injection, XSS etc modules is a matter of minutes if not seconds.
  - Currently available modules:
     - Audit:
         - Blind SQL injection